wclin2/Employee-Attrition-Analysis/README.md

 | No   |   0.974 | 0.026  |           2065    | No  |       No    |             81037. |  0   |  2110 |
 | No   |   0.712 | 0.288  |           1767    | Yes |       No    |             86943. |  8694|  33735 |

-- Only change the **OverTime** policy for the 5th obseravation, since he / she has the possibility of attrition over the threshold.
+- In the first 5 observations, the policy for the 5th observation cahnges, since he / she has the possibility of attrition over the threshold.
-- The total expected attrition cost without **OverTime** would be around 2811030.
-- Therefore the company can save around $456,783.
+- Compared to the orginal policy, the expected saving of new policy - Change the policy for the specific employee would be around $456,783.
 - With more appropriate strategy, the company can save more.

-### H.3.
-Further Improvement
+### H.3.1 Further Improvement

 In last case, we select the threshold with the highest F1 score (Balance between **Precision** and **Recall**).
 However, in the real world, **Recall** have the greater impact on the response (savings) compared to **Precision**.
 Therefore, this time, we try to optimize the threshold by maximizing the savings and compare the result with the previous one (Maximized F1 score).